saplingdigitalltd/deployment-workflow/README.md

 ### Getting started

-The following important files need to be copied to your project.
+The following important files and folders need to be copied to your project.

 * `Vagrantfile`
 * `ansible.cfg`